alexiscolin/smooth-scrollr/README.md

 | `preload`     | `boolean` | `true`     | Enable preload media function in order to resize page after async                                                                                                                                                                                                                                                              |
 | `resize`      | `boolean` | `true`     | Enable auto resize                                                                                                                                                                                                                                                                                                             |
 |  `initFuncs`  | `array`   |            | Array of functions that must be fired after the instance has been initialised.
 If `preload`, init takes place after the event                                                                                                                                                                                                  |

+## Element attribute

+- **data-scroll-container** : create a scrollable container inside the `section`.
+Splitting the page into smaller container is good to improve performance.
+Only the viewed container will move, so lighten containers will move one after the other.
+This is totaly optional.

 ## Methods
 | Methods      | Description                                                         | Arguments                                                                                                                                                                                                                                                                                                                                       |
 |--------------|---------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|